HOME

 Delihasanlı Stele of Tudhaliya IV

-The partially preserved limestone stele was found in 1995 built into the wall of a house in the village of Delihasanlı which lies about 10 km to the southwest of Boğazköy, and it is suspected that the stele originated from Soğukpınar about 2 km to the northeast where similar type rock blocks exist.
-In its present form the stele is about 1 meter high and 0.5 meter wide.
-It has a 3-line inscription, second of which is comprised of the aedicula of Tudhaliya IV ("The Sun, Great King, Labarna, Tudhaliya") and the inscription is apparently a dedication to the Tutelary deity (the Stag-God), whose name is restored on the first line.
-Stele is currently in Boğazköy Museum.
+The partially preserved limestone stele was found in 1995 built into the wall of a house in the village of Delihasanlı, which lies about 10 km to the southwest of Boğazköy, and it is suspected that the stele originated from Soğukpınar, about 2 km to the northeast, where similar types of rock blocks exist.
+In its present form, the stele is about 1 meter high and 0.5 meters wide.
+It has a 3-line inscription, the second of which is comprised of the aedicula of Tudhaliya IV ("The Sun, Great King, Labarna, Tudhaliya"), and the inscription is apparently a dedication to the Tutelary deity (the Stag-God), whose name is restored on the first line.
+The stele is currently in the Boğazköy Museum.

 Click on the pictures for larger images.